-As a volunteer, your core role will focus on assisting in the sanctuary, tasks can include:
+Each day will differ, and as a volunteer, your core role will focus on assisting in the sanctuary.
+Tasks include:

-Depending on your skills and level of previous experience with animals and the needs of the project at the time, you may also assist in the nursery, rehabilitation area or clinic.
+Depending on your skills, level of previous experience with animals, and the needs of the project at the time, you may also assist in the nursery, rehabilitation area or clinic.
 This may include supervising and collecting data on animals who are due to be released.

 There are usually around 1-6 volunteers at one time with a maximum of 15.
 Volunteers work alongside local staff including animal keepers, biologists and veterinary professionals.